ibm-cloud-docs/bare-metal/baremetal-provision-popular.md

 | Add-ons | Expand the Add-ons section to select the appropriate options or use the default values. |

 <caption>Table 1: Bare metal server selections</caption>

-3. In the Storage Disks section, the Storage Disk is already selected for your Popular servers selection.
+5. In the Storage Disks section, the Storage Disk is already selected for your Popular servers selection.
 Expand the Add-ons section if you want to add IBM Cloud Backup to your server.
-4. In the Network Interface section, select the Uplink Port Speeds.
+6. In the Network Interface section, select the Uplink Port Speeds.
 Expand the Add-ons section to select the appropriate options or use the default values.
-For more information about network options, see [Network options](https://cloud.ibm.com/docs/bare-metal?topic=bare-metal-network-options).
+For more information about network options, see [Network options](https://test.cloud.ibm.com/docs/bare-metal?topic=bare-metal-network-options).
-4. Review your order.
+7. Review your order.
-4. If you have a promo code to apply to your order, expand Apply Promo Code.
+8. If you have a promo code to apply to your order, expand Apply Promo Code.
-5. Review any third-party service agreements that are listed and click the **Third-Party Service Agreement** check box.
+9. Review any third-party service agreements that are listed and click the **Third-Party Service Agreement** check box.
-6. Click **Provision**.
+10. Click **Provision**.
 You are redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.

 A series of emails are sent to your administrator: Acknowledgment of the provisioning order, provisioning order approval and processing, and provisioning complete.

  The _provisioning complete email_ includes a link to your *Device Details* page so that you can log in to {{site.data.keyword.cloud_notm}}.
-You can also log directly in to the {{site.data.keyword.slportal}}.
+You can also log directly in to the {{site.data.keyword.cloud}} console.

 ## Next Steps